oVirt/ovirt-site/source/feature/ntpsupport.html.md

 *   VDSM to report the configured NTP servers
 *   Engine to alert on:

-      * missmatch in hypervisor's NTP configuration.
+      * mismatch in hypervisor's NTP configuration.
       * time diff from ovirt-engine service is greater than X (x = config param ???)

 *   UI - display the reported NTP configureation
-*   Add a new ovirt-setup-lugin packae to enable configuring the ovirt-engine server to NTP server.
+*   Add a new ovirt-setup-lugin package to enable configuring the ovirt-engine server to NTP server.

 ### Questions